-- The line extension must be to an Eligible Applicant. - The property must not have previously received an LEP grant. - The project will provide a service connection to a Non-connected Household. - The completed project will allow the broadband Internet provider to offer service at speeds of at least 10 Mbps download and 1 Mbps upload. - The project must be statutorily or categorically exempt from CEQA requirements.
+- The completed project will allow the broadband Internet provider to offer service at speeds of at least 10 Mbps download and 1 Mbps upload. - The project must be statutorily or categorically exempt from CEQA requirements.

 7. Information Required from Applicants